-Post-training quantization includes general techniques to reduce model size while also improving CPU and hardware accelerator latency with little degradation in model accuracy.
-These techniques can be performed on an already-trained float TensorFlow model and applied during TensorFlow Lite conversion.
+Post-training quantization is a conversion technique that can reduce model size while also improving CPU and hardware accelerator latency, with little degradation in model accuracy.
+You can perform these techniques using an already-trained float TensorFlow model when you convert it to TensorFlow Lite format.

-The simplest form of post-training quantization quantizes weights from floating point to 8-bits of precision.
+The simplest form of post-training quantization quantizes only the weights from floating point to 8-bits of precision (also called "hybrid" quantization).
 This technique is enabled as an option in the TensorFlow Lite converter:

 import tensorflow as tf converter = tf.lite.TFLiteConverter.from_saved_model(saved_model_dir) converter.optimizations = [tf.lite.Optimize.OPTIMIZE_FOR_SIZE] tflite_quant_model = converter.convert()